 Figure 13: Feature importance, based on the frequency of inclusion into the models.
 Ephys properties and metadata features are listed vertically and horizontally, respectively.
 Color represents the number of times the feature was chosen for the ephys property’s model (from 0 to 100 times).
 NeuronName stands for neuron type.

-Inspection of Figure 13 shows that neuron type and strain are almost always chosen for the best model of each ephys property.
+Neuron type and strain features are almost always chosen for modeling each ephys property.
 The species feature is included less frequently because most of its contribution is covered by strain, which is also more informative, because 93% of the data in NeuroElectro comes from the experiments performed on mice or rats.
-A few solution features get consistently included for at least 1 ephys property as well: external K for RMP, internal Na for Rin and RMP, etc. It reinforces the earlier observation that certain solution components are very helpful when trying to predict specific electrophysiological properties.
-Surprisingly, the publication year was an important feature when predicting AP amplitude (Figure 14).
+A few solution features get consistently included for at least 1 ephys property as well: external K for RMP, internal Na for Rin and RMP, etc. It reinforces the earlier observation that certain solution components are important when predicting specific electrophysiological properties.
+Surprisingly, the publication year was an important feature when modeling AP amplitude (Figure 14).
 I hypothesize that this effect can be explained by changes in the AP amplitude calculation or measurement protocols.

 Figure 14: Reported action potential amplitudes of CA1 pyramidal cells vary with time.
 Each point is a population mean APamp value of Hippocampus CA1 pyramidal cells, reported by a single article published in the corresponding year.
 Violins outline the distributions of values for each year.

 Another important aspect of the feature selection heatmap is that very few cells are colored yellow.
 It means that most features are either robustly good or robustly poor when predicting the corresponding ephys property.
+The poor performance of certain solutions features (BAPTA, EDTA, Cs, etc.) can be linked to their sparsity.
+If a solution component is included into <5% of recipes, it is unlikely to be predictive of electrophysiological variance between studies stored in NeuroElectro.
+However, NeuroElectro curation generally targets current-clamp experiments, naturally causing low Cesium (a common voltage-clamp compound) inclusion rates.
 When a feature gets included into the best model <50% of the times, its performance is unstable, likely due to overfitting.
 Between 50% and 90% inclusion is the uncertain area where the feature might not be important enough to be included all the time but it does provide some useful information.
 The final models were created using features that are included in >90% of the best models to minimize overfitting.

 Validating optimized models with NeuroElectro and Allen Institute Cell Types data